Confusion? Paralysed by choice? That’s a common complaint among anglers choosing a new tackle box.

 Weight: 3.6lbs

-The front pocket is ideal for holding your wallet or car keys (best of all there is a hard shell pocket for your sunglasses to stop them getting crushed) and it comes with a couple of exterior tool holders and accessory loops.
+The front pocket is ideal for holding your wallet or car keys (best of all, there is a hard shell pocket for your sunglasses to stop them from getting crushed), and it comes with a couple of exterior tool holders and accessory loops.

 - Great storage space